 How To Get Your Insurance License In Colorado

-You must also complete 10 hours in the following subjects once (not per line):
+Colorado requires that you must complete ten (10) hours in the following subjects once (not per line)

 - Principals of Insurance: 3 hours

 Step 3.
 Colorado Insurance License Exams

 The next step after completing all of your pre-license coursework is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
 Life, Accident, & Health (LA&H) and Property & Casualty (P&C) are a total of four lines.
 Pearson Vue in Colorado offers these four exams in two “back to back” exams, so you will essentially take four tests, but if you pass them on your first try, you will only have to sit for exams twice.
 This option does not shorten the exams, but it does allow you to save the fee for one exam sitting.

 You must pass your exams within one year of completing your pre-license education course.
 Colorado offers what is called “partial pass” for these exams.
 This means that if you take one of the exams and pass one part, but not the other, you will receive a waiver for the parts that you have passed on the next attempt at the exam.

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is $48 for each “back to back producer exam” (P&C and LA&H).
 When you show up you must have a photo ID and the original pre-license education certificate.
 Each “back to back” exam will be four (4) parts.
 An outline of each exam is available on this Pearson Vue PDF.